 - Going over your allotted time is NOT respectful of other people’s time.
 It’s rude & selfish.

 - Talking non-stop is NOT networking.
 It’s broadcasting.

-The same offline tips apply to networking online.
+The same tips apply to networking online.
 The form is different, but the behavioural norms are still apply.
 The advantage of online networking is we can discreetly disconnect!

 Then some people wonder why they don’t find networking effective or useful!

 When we net-work we are creating a net, a web of connections in our field that will help us in a variety of ways.